openKolibri/halo-90/readme.md

 ![IMG-frenchEarwire]

 ### Production Scaling
 The baord can be haxagonaly packed into a panel with tiny tabs since its held on all sides.
-To increse produciton sepeed only one side can be PnP and the battery holder added afterwards by hand.
+To increse produciton effiecncy only one side can be PnP and the battery holder added afterwards by hand.

 #### Electronics
 All the componets aused are commonly availbile in high volumes mostly from multiple suppliers.
 THe microphone and battery holder are from single vendors but they hae proven track records and known supply chains.
 The microphone alternetive can be found